Chief Scout (The Scout Association)

-The Chief Scout is the nominal head of the Scout Association's youth programmes.
-Appointed for a five-year tenure, the position is now non-executive, typically held by a well-known public figure who serves as a role model for young members of the Scout Movement.
-Since September 2024, the Chief Scout has been the British adventurer and TV presenter Dwayne Fields.
+The Scout Association’s Chief Scout is its nominal head of its youth programmes.
+The association typically appoints a well-known public figure as a role model for young participants in its youth programmes, for a five-year tenure.
+Since September 2024, The Scout Association’s Chief Scout has been the British adventurer and TV presenter Dwayne Fields.

 History

-Following the rapid development of the Scout Movement, Robert Baden-Powell formed The Boy Scouts Association and became its Chief Scout and chairman for life.
+Following the rapid development of the Scout Movement from 1907, Robert Baden-Powell formed his Scout organisation, The Boy Scouts Association in 1910 and made himself its Chief Scout and chairman for life.
 Following his death, the association appointed its Chief Scouts of the British Empire, then of the British Commonwealth and Empire, then of the Commonwealth and, since 1972, of the United Kingdom and Overseas Territories.